awsdocs/amazon-eks-user-guide/doc_source/connecting-cluster.md

 1. The Cluster overview page displays\.
 Click **Download YAML file** to download the manifest file to your local drive\.
 **Important**
 This is your only opportunity to download this file\.
 Do not navigate away from this page, as the link will not be accessible and you must deregister the cluster and start the steps from the beginning\.

-1. Continue to step 2 to apply the manifest file to your Kubernetes cluster\.

-------

-**Important**
 The manifest file can only be used once for the registered cluster\.
 If you delete resources from the Kubernetes cluster, you must re\-register the cluster and obtain a new manifest file\.

+   Continue to step 2 to apply the manifest file to your Kubernetes cluster\.

+------

 ## Step 2: Applying the manifest file<a name="eks-connector-apply"></a>

-Apply the Amazon EKS Connector manifest file to your Kubernetes cluster\.
-The Amazon EKS Connector connection expires if not used within three days\.
+Complete the connection by applying the Amazon EKS Connector manifest file to your Kubernetes cluster\.
+This must be done using the AWS CLI for both registration methods described aboove\.
+The Amazon EKS Connector registration expires if the manifest is not applied within three days\.
 If the cluster connection expires, the cluster must be deregistered before connecting the cluster again\.

 1. In the cluster's native environment, you can now apply the updated manifest file with the following command: